Technical

 4KScope -f -m -s D H P R W V

--f Open in full screen mode
+-f white square Open in full screen mode

 -m Open in maximized mode